 I: Thank you very much!
 This has definitely helped me, so I hope it will help other PhDs too!

 Dr. Fiona Cuthill is a Senior Lecturer in Nursing Studies at the University of Edinburgh and Academic Director for the Centre for Homeless and Inclusion Health in the School of Health in Social Science (https://www.ed.ac.uk/health/research/centre-for-homeless-and-inclusion-health).
 She is also Programme Director for the MSc Advanced Nursing and teach several courses in Global Public Health, Community Health and health inequalities at undergraduate and postgraduate levels.
-I have a particular interest in health inequalities, gender-based violence, homelessness and refugee health.
+She has a particular interest in health inequalities, gender-based violence, homelessness and refugee health.